JoaoLeonello/codeflix/README.md

 ### Codeflix, what is it?
 Features:

-- A kind of Netflix;
+- It's a kind of a Netflix;
-- It is signed by the customer (we will have a specific microservice for this purpose);
+- It has customer subscription (we will have a specific microservice for this purpose);
 - Video catalog for browsing;
 - Video playback;
 - Full text search in the catalog;